-No matter who you ask about the Jeep wave, each person has something positive to say.
+Everyone has something positive to say, no matter who you ask about the Jeep wave.
 Fab Fours is a popular website for off-roaders and Jeep fans and has all of the info on the Jeep wave.
 In fact, Fab Fours calls the wave a “longstanding tradition that the Jeep brand stands for with its capable, fun, and utility vehicles.”

 The Jeep wave is just a way for Jeep owners and drivers to say hello to others in Jeeps.
 Fab Fours says it used to be for Jeep CJs, YJs, TJs, and JKs only, but the wave has expanded to include everyone in a Jeep now.
 Yes, even the everyday Jeep Wrangler.